What CRE Lenders Should Know About a Ground Lease (4 Tips)

-As it turns out, ground leases are becoming an increasingly popular option for commercial real estate (CRE) developers.
-For CRE lenders, that means it’s important to understand how ground leases work, and how they can impact a project’s financing.
+As it turns out, ground leases are an increasingly popular option for commercial real estate (CRE) developers.
+For CRE lenders, that means it’s important to understand how a ground lease works, and how it can impact a project’s financing.

-In this article, we cover the information and tips CRE lenders need to know about ground leases, including:
+In this article, we cover the information and tips CRE lenders need to know about them, including:

 Since most ground leases are created with the intention of pursuing a new development, they are typically long-term leases that can range anywhere from 10 to 20 years to upwards of 99 years.
 Once the lease term is over, the lessor regains control over the land and will own anything constructed on it.

 Typically the lessor of a ground lease is an institution or group that plans to be around long enough to see the end of the lease, such as state institutions, government entities and religious organizations.
 However, there is nothing restricting an individual from leasing their land if they choose.

 One way to think of a ground lease is that it’s a form of interest-only debt.
 The lessee is typically not obligated to make a down payment like they would if they purchased the land outright, and since no principal payments are being made the lessee will not own the property at the end of the term.

 Tips For Lending With A Ground Lease In Place